lucylow/Stochastic_SoundCloud/README.md

 **One Hot Encoding of MIDI numbers**

-How do the MIDI numbers fit as an input in our LSTM-RNN neural network?
+How do the MIDI numbers fit as an input in our RNN-LSTM neural network?
 One Hot Encoding.One Hot Vectors are a categorical binary representation where each row has one feature with a value of 1 and the other features with value 0.

 Example:
   * MIDI file #1 [Note 1, Note 2, Note3] ==> {[1,0,0], [0,1,0], [0,0,1] } One Hot Encoding